tylerharter/cs301-projects/fall19/lab-p1/README.md

 cd "LAB1-PATH"
 ```

-Type `ls` and hit enter.
+Type `ls` (that's a one, not the letter) and hit enter.
 If you've done everything correctly so far,
 you should see the "hello.py" file that you downloaded in step 1
 listed.